Clover83/aivoconvert/README.md

 ## Installation
-To install you need python3 installed and pip3, then you cd into the install directory and run:
+To install you need python3 and pip3 installed, then you cd into the install directory and run:

 `pip3 install -r requirements.txt`